Parents have relied on pacifiers for ages to calm crying infants. But are they really right for your baby? Here’s a look at the plusses and pitfalls.

 Some of the good things pacifiers can do for your baby -- and you -- include:

 - Lower risk of SIDS.
 Pacifier use during naps or nighttime can prevent sudden infant death syndrome.
-Doctors aren’t sure how it works, but if you give your baby a pacifier while she’s asleep, you might lower her risk of SIDS by more than half.
+Doctors aren’t sure how it works, but if you give your baby a pacifier while they are asleep, you might lower their risk of SIDS by more than half.

 - Satisfy the suck reflex.
 Babies have a natural need to suck.
 The bottle or breast usually meets this need, but the desire can linger even after the belly is full.
 A pacifier can help.
 Just be sure it doesn’t replace mealtime.

 - Encourage baby to self-soothe.
 Pacifiers can help babies learn to control their feelings, relax them, and make them feel secure.
 The comfort factor can be a double win: A calmer baby can mean calmer parents.